 The answer comes with the way you can add zero trust into other platforms.
 Data activity monitoring and data security analytics need to log and analyze that user’s actions across many sources.
 If that user has access to privileged credentials, a data security platform needs to integrate with privileged access management tools to uncover whether that user has used those credentials to do anything suspicious.
 If they have, data security tools — further promoting zero trust — must send actionable risk insights to a SIEM or a SOAR platform to ensure the security operations center team is notified as they trace this potential threat across internal systems.

-Learn more about how Guardium Insights is built to protect hybrid multicloud environments in this upcoming webinar with IBM Security and EMA.
+Learn more about how Guardium Insights is built to protect hybrid multicloud environments in this on-demand webinar with IBM Security and EMA.